Knee pain: Always think of the hip too!

 Conclusion

-Knee pain should always be considered holistically, as it often originates in the hip or other anatomical structures.
-Accurate diagnosis and collaboration among various specialists are crucial for successful treatment.
+Knee pain should always be considered holistically, as it is not uncommon for it to originate from the hip or other anatomical structures.
+An accurate diagnosis and collaboration between various specialists are crucial for successful treatment.

-By increasing awareness of these connections, many patients can receive appropriate therapy earlier and avoid long-term complications.
+By improving awareness of these interconnections, many patients can receive appropriate therapy earlier and avoid long-term complications.